Nutrition Month and 10 Nutrition Messages

 - Vitamin A: Eat enough Vitamin A in colourful fruit and vegetables like carrots and sweet potato.
 It makes our body strong and help to fight disease.
 It improves eyesight and makes skin glow.

-Remember to visit our shop to find story books and posters that focus on nutrition.
+Remember to see our free resources section to find storybooks and posters that focus on nutrition.